You are here

 The Affordable Care Act: Attainable Coverage for Small Businesses

 America’s 28 million small businesses are the backbone of our economy, creating two out of every three net new jobs and employing half of America’s workforce.
-From mom-and-pop stores and restaurants, to high-tech startups and productive manufacturers, more than 600,000 small businesses are helping to drive Massachusetts economy and create jobs in our local communities.
+From mom-and-pop stores and restaurants, to high-tech startups and productive manufacturers, over 900,000 small businesses are helping to drive Georgia’s economy and create jobs in our local communities.

 Many small business owners consider their employees to be part of their family, and providing benefits such as health care is one important tool they have to help retain their talented workforce and compete for skilled employees.
 But even though many businesses want to offer their workers health insurance, in the past they have often been unable to afford it, for reasons like steadily climbing rate increases and limited coverage.

 The U.S. Small Business Administration (SBA) is committed to giving small business owners the resources they need to start and grow a business-- including access to critical information about how the Affordable Care Act is opening up better health care options for small business owners and entrepreneurs.

 Under the Affordable Care Act, small employers will have more options than ever when it comes to health insurance.
 As these provisions continue to go into effect in the next several years, it’s important for small business owners to stay informed about what they need to do to comply with and take advantage of the Affordable Care Act.